 It can be very stressful having mold, water damage or a fire in your home.
 Our company has all of the proper knowledge, certifications and equipment to help you with your restoration needs.
 We carry certifications through the IICRC (Institute of Inspection Cleaning & Restoration Certification) in Water Damage Restoration, Applied Structural Drying, Journeyman Water Restorer, Certified Mold Inspector, Mold Remediation, Applied Microbial Restoration, Fire & Smoke Restoration, Odor Control, Journeyman Textile Cleaner, Carpet Cleaning, and Upholstery & Fabric which ensures you have come to the right place.

 Having water indoors is an abnormal condition and can contribute to a number of issues.
 The damage to the wet areas and health implications increase the longer the materials remain wet.
-Always contact a professional such as America's Best Cleaning & Restoration Services to dry out the structure properly.
+Always contact a professional such as America's Best Cleaning & Restoration Services for water extraction and to dry out the structure properly.
 Hiring a professional really makes a difference ensuring the area and structure is properly dried out.

 We use state-of-the-art drying equipment such as industrial carpet dryers and dehumidifiers.
 Each water damage situation is unique and may require different steps in remediating your home during the process.
 Water damage can catch you off guard and usually happens at the most inconvenient time.
 When you call us, anytime, day or night, you will have peace of mind knowing you called the right professionals.